carpentries-incubator/machine-learning-novice-sklearn/episodes/06-dimensionality-reduction.md

 ### Our goal: using dimensionality-reduction to help with machine learning

 As humans we are pretty good at object and pattern recognition.
 We can look at the images above, inspect the intensity and position pixels relative to other pixels, and pretty quickly make an accurate guess at what the image shows.
 As humans we spends much of our younger lives learning these spatial relations, and so it stands to reason that computers can also extract these relations.
-Let's see if it is possible to use unsupervised clustering techniques to pull out relations in our MNIST dataset of number images.
+To begin with, we can explore if the unsupervised clustering techniques we have learnt can pull out relations in our MNIST dataset of number images.

 :::::::::::::::::::::::::::::::::::::::  challenge

 ### Exercise: Try to visually inspect the dataset and features for correlations

-As we did for previous datasets, lets visually inspect relationships between our features/pixels.
-Try and investigate the following pixels for relations (written "row\_column"): 0\_4, 1\_4, 2\_4, and 3\_4.
+As we did for previous datasets, we can visually inspect relationships between our features/pixels.
+Try and investigate the relationships between the following pixels:

+- Row 0, column 4 (column `pixel_0_4`)
+- Row 1, column 4
+- Row 2, column 4
+- Row 3, column 4

 :::::::::::::::  solution